adejam/articles/javascript/arrays.md

 - Explain how to update array elements
 - Explain arrays with `let` and `const`
 - Explain array methods like `.length`, `.push`, `.pop`, `.slice` etc.
-- explain arrays and functions.
+- Explain arrays and functions.
 - Explain nested arrays.

 ## Creating an Array